-Keep an eye on Canvas for notifications about how your classes are affected by industrial action on Tuesday 24 May.
+Keep an eye on Canvas for notifications about how your classes are affected by industrial action on Friday 31 March and Wednesday 5 April.

 Enterprise agreements are part of Australia’s industrial relations system, and they govern the pay and conditions of employees at particular organisations (or enterprises).
 Most enterprise agreements are for a term of three to four years, at which point the employer and staff representatives negotiate for a new agreement.
 The University of Sydney is currently in negotiations for a new Enterprise Agreement with staff representatives from the National Tertiary Education Union (NTEU) and the Community and Public Sector Union (CPSU).

 The University of Sydney has some of the best wages and conditions of any university in Australia.
 We are proposing an Enterprise Agreement that will maintain and enhance our conditions, create more flexibility for our academics to pursue careers that are aligned with their strengths and interests, and create more secure jobs.

 A strike, sometimes referred to as protected industrial action, is when workers withdraw their labour as a negotiating tactic in bargaining.
 While the University is disappointed that the NTEU has chosen to take industrial action, we recognise the rights of NTEU members to participate.

 University is a place where ideas can be freely discussed, and a place where you are free to express yourself and to protest or disagree, provided that this is done so safely and in accordance with our policies and the law.
 Students and the University both have obligations to ensure that our campus is one where different views can be debated and expressed respectfully, consistent with our Student Charter.
 Behaviour that is intimidating, abusive, disrespectful or threatening is not acceptable and is not tolerated on our campuses.